neptune-ai/docs/docs/notebooks/installation.rst

     jupyter lab

 3. In the "Build Recommended" notification that is displayed, click **Build**.

+.. note:: The build process takes up to several minutes.

 4. In the "Build Complete" notification that is displayed, click **Reload**.

 The extension is loaded.